trevorwhitney/tw-vim-lib/README.md

 # tw-vim-lib

-A vim plugin to hold my custom functions, commands, etc. that I use in my vim configuration
+A vim plugin to hold my custom functions, commands, etc. that I use in my vim configuration.
+I currently use this with neovim, not sure how much works with vim 8 out of the box.

 # Installing

+This repo should be installed as an nvim plugin.
+Once installed it will use packer to fetch all it's dependent plugins.
+Here's an example `init.lua`.

 ```vim
 " Set to 0 for a more minimal installation without LSP support